jonathanhogg/flitter/docs/canvas3d.md

 than that necessary to eliminate obvious visual artefacts.

-That said, when rendering large numbers of a particular kind of primitive, it is best to keep them all at the same value for `segments`, as this allows the engine to dispatch them simultaneously.
+That said, when rendering large numbers of a particular kind of primitive, it is best to keep them all at the same value for `segments`, as this results in the instances sharing the same underlying model and allows the engine to dispatch them for rendering simultaneously.
 :::

 ### External Models